 Medicare enrollment can be confusing if you’re new to the process.
 But we can help.
-If you’re not sure which enrollment period is right for you, we’ve summarized them below so that you know where to get started.
-And you can click the links to learn more about each specific enrollment period so that you can get the most out of your specific Medicare plan.
+If you’re not sure which enrollment period is suitable for you, we’ve summarized them below so that you know where to get started.
+And you can click the links to learn more about each specific enrollment period to get the most out of your particular Medicare plan.

 Medicare Enrollment Periods: Key Takeaways